S.C. Sea Grant Consortium

 Project Status

-From January to August 2022, the project team hosted four focus groups and completed 26 interviews at various locations in coastal South Carolina.
-During these listening sessions, the team engaged with members of the Gullah Geechee community and discussed maritime cultural heritage topics, including familial connections to water, coastal-land stewardship, sweetgrass basket weaving, seafood harvesting and preparation techniques, culturally significant geographic locations, how knowledge is passed down to younger generations, and challenges facing cultural heritage preservation as well as potential solutions to these challenges.
+The Consortium supported the project team in conducting four focus groups with community members in 2022, analyzing the focus group data, and developing a web map application for the Seafood Trail website.
+During these focus groups, the team engaged with members of the Gullah Geechee community and discussed maritime cultural heritage topics, including familial connections to water, coastal-land stewardship, sweetgrass basket weaving, seafood harvesting and preparation techniques, culturally significant geographic locations, how knowledge is passed down to younger generations, and challenges facing cultural heritage preservation as well as potential solutions to these challenges.